-The ASUS VivoBook E403SA-us21 packs enough power into an attractive brushed aluminum finish for people who like a portable system and almost all-day battery life.
-It is ideal for the business user or student who likes a light-weight system that can be carried around effortlessly.
+The ASUS VivoBook E403SA-us21 packs enough power into an attractive brushed aluminum finish for people who like a portable system.

 A decent amount of ports are squeezed onto the VivoBook E403SA’s limited surface area, including one that is rarely seen in budget units.
 The right side houses a security lock slot, a USB 2.0 port and an SD memory reader.
 On the left is an HDMI port, a USB 3.0 and USB Type-C ports.
 It’s not always that you have a Type-C port on a budget laptop, which supports speedy data transfers and charging for compatible Type-C chargers, but it doesn’t support video-out which can be done through the dedicated HDMI out port.
 None of the competitors we’ve seen so far have a Type-C port, which is a plus for the VivoBook E403SA.